ay-ay-vasilev/SDL2Game/README.md

 Maintenance:
 - Refactor the KeyboardManager
+- Refactor the EventManager
+- Refactor the Splatter class maybe ?
+- Add namespaces for particles and events
 - Add an event queue (improve the efficiency of the ParticleManager and the ProjectileSystem)
 - Set proper surface sizes (unarmed bug)
 - Fix animations (attack animation morphs into idle for a frame)